 The Galleries Are Open!

-In Gallery 1: Navigating the Seas by the Sun and the Stars: Sailing the waters of New England
+In Gallery 1: Navigating the Seas in the Age of Sail

 In Gallery 2: Man and Mollusks: A history of shellfishing on Cape Cod